vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

 ## Why track metrics?

-My team at ServiceNow builds and tracks predictions / forecasts for some of the key revenue metrics - new business, renewal subscriptions, new logos signed up, customer retention etc. Given the importance and the need for an often-updated forecast, these predictions are updated hourly through a job deployed through Azure AI, with the predicted metrics being written into a table in Snwoflake, consumed through Tableau dashboards.
-The later in the quarter we are, the more important the metric prediction gets, attracting lots of eyes and lots of questions.
+Usually businesses keep an eye out on metrics / KPIs using dashboards that they are surfaced to.
+When it comes to important metrics, the teams that create these metrics have to regularly check the dashboards, or other backend srevices that output these metrics on a regular basis for monitoring.

-Monitoring a KPI prediction is similar to monitoring an ever changing KPI.
-A business user might rely on dashboards for this as needed, but as the backend builders, we found it tedious to log into / refresh dashboards frequently 24x7.
+For a Data Team that owns some KPIs, it gets tedious to keep an eye out on them through multiple dashboards, frequently, and 24x7.
+Dashboards are meant for business users.
+They are never flexible / deep enough for a data scientist behind the data.
+It pretty soon gets tedious to log into / refresh dashboards frequently 24x7.

-## Eureka
+## Monitor KPIs through Teams

-We realized that it would be easier for us to be served the predictions through a more accessible channel - Teams, and went around looking for ways to automatically send an alert in Teams through webhooks in case of a big change in the KPI / prediction.
-The pymsteams package does this efficiently just in two lines of code.
+It is easier for data teams to be served the predictions through a more accessible channel - Teams.
+Using the [pymsteams](https://pypi.org/project/pymsteams/) package lets us automatically send an alert in Teams through webhooks whenever the monitored KPIs see a noticebale shift (defined by business / data team).
+Since it is an open source python library, it is easy to integrate into any automated production processes.

 ## Tools

 Steps to get started with using Teams to track a metric:

-### Install pymsteams
+#### Install pymsteams

-Since my workplace uses Microsoft Teams, we relied on the pymsteams package.
-It’s a Python Wrapper Library to send requests to Microsoft Teams Webhooks.

-We got started by installing the package using [pip](https://pypi.org/project/pymsteams/).
-The instructions were straightforward.
+Get started by installing the package using [pip](https://pypi.org/project/pymsteams/).
+The instructions are straightforward.

-### Setup Teams Incoming Webhook
+#### Setup Teams Incoming Webhook

 An [Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) lets external applications share content in Microsoft Teams channels.